zeerakahmed/naqqash/README.md

 # Naqqash نقّاش

 A library of common string parsing functions for the Arabic script.
-If you are conducting natural language processing of any kind – for machine learning, linguistic analysis, or applications software, Naqqash provides common function such as removing diacritics, identifying Unicode points, and displaying contextual forms of letters in the Arabic script.
+If you are conducting natural language processing of any kind – for machine learning, linguistic analysis, or applications software, Naqqash provides common functions such as removing diacritics, identifying Unicode points, and displaying contextual forms of letters in the Arabic script.

 ## Technology Stack